|

 tall one with the bundle and the short one with the limp,"

-she said, excitedly, "does the tall one really have
+she said, excitedly.
+"Does the tall one really have

 pointed ears?"

-By the time Ribhadda and Haldir reached The Silk Road, Legolas,
+By the time Ribhadda and Haldir reached The Silk Road,

-that his boss would not want the classy lady left out on the street.
+had decided that his boss would not want the classy lady left

 Eowyn ran up to Haldir and hugged him tightly.
 "We have